marcinszeremeta94/ptp-analyzer/README.md

 ## Motivation
 I needed a script to quickly analyse pcaps from several ports (ordinary clock) from tcpdump running for 1-2 minutes for some time.
 This need turned out into this script/app, and grew along with my analysis so architecture might be not as noble as might be.
-However, after all works perfect for finding issues between master clock and boundry clock in terms off timing or queue stuck.
+However, after all works perfect for finding issues between master clock and boundry clock in terms of timing or queue stuck.

 ## Requirements
 Python 3.7+ `scapy[basic]`, and `matplotlib`